-Salary Negotiation Guide 2026: Scripts, Strategies & Real-time AI Support
+Salary Negotiation Guide 2026: Scripts, Counteroffers & Email Templates

 The Complete Guide to Salary Negotiation in 2026

-Most people leave money on the table because they don’t negotiate—or negotiate poorly.
-Studies show that failing to negotiate your starting salary can cost you over $1 million across your career.
-This guide gives you the scripts, strategies, and confidence to negotiate effectively, plus how AI support can help during live negotiation calls.
+Most people leave money on the table because they do not negotiate, negotiate too early, or negotiate without a clear value case.
+This guide gives you the scripts, strategies, and confidence to negotiate effectively, plus ways to use AI support while preparing your counteroffer and rehearsing the conversation.

 Why Salary Negotiation Matters